tektektek/toys-for-you/TripleRing/README.md

 [This one][2] is 50 mm, 44 mm, 38 mm.

 Have more examples?
 Please let me know by filing an issue or, even better, by editing this file and doing a pull request.

-## Usage

- 1. Edit the values inside the OpenSCAD file and output an STL model.
- 2. Print a low-resolution and low-density prototype model to see if it fits.
- 3. Adjust the values if necessary, and print your final piece.

-If you try this, let me know how it went.

 ## Ideas for development